What is Japan's pathway to limit global warming to 1.5°C?

 In October 2020, Japan’s Prime Minister announced the country’s commitment to reach net zero GHG emissions by 2050,4 which was reaffirmed in its long-term strategy under the Paris Agreement, released in October 2021.5 The Green Growth Strategy, released in June 2021, provides sector-level roadmaps towards net zero which will be facilitated by the 2 trillion-yen Green Innovation Fund.6

-Although the government doesn’t specify the level of residual emissions it anticipates in 2050, it cites direct air carbon capture and storage (DACCS), bioenergy with carbon capture and storage (BECCS) and forest sink measures as intended strategies to balance residual GHG emissions.
+The government estimates that it would need to offset about 50-240 Mt/yr of residual emissions to achieve net zero by 2050, considering direct air carbon capture and storage (DACCS), bioenergy with carbon capture and storage (BECCS) and forest sink measures as crucial strategies to balance residual GHG emissions.
+7

 Japan's total CO₂ emissions excl.
 LULUCF MtCO₂/yr